uswds/uswds-site/_components/banner/guidance/variants/web-component/when-to-consider-something-else.md

-If you need more customizability than the web component variant of the banner offers.
+If you need more customizability than the Web Component variant of the banner offers.